tuva-health/docs/docs/contributing.md

 to use for free.
 You should not be required to put a credit card on file to use this service as of 10/30/2023. https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts

+## Troubleshooting and Tips

+* If you're using Codespaces and the page does not change on the forwarded port website, try refreshing the page
+* You can use `Cntl` + `C` to stop the server in the terminal, and use `yarn start` to start the server again.